b3j0f/schema/README.rst

    assert test(1, 2) == 'test'

-Generate a schema from a dict
+Generate a schema from a data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: python

-   from b3j0f.schema import dict2schema
+   from b3j0f.schema import data2schema

-   data = {
+   data = {  # data is a dict
       'a': 1
    }